KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202503201303 Ch9 Rotation and Rigid Bodies.md

 The component of $\overrightarrow{a}$ directed toward the rotation axis, the centripetal component of acceleration a<sub>rad</sub> is associated with the change of direction of the velocity of point P
 ![[202503201303 Ch9 Rotation and Rigid Bodies-12.png]]

+# 9.4 Energy in Rotational Motion
+A rotating rigid body consists of mass in motion, so it has kinetic energy

 # ‌
 ---